 After the Sub-Panel meetings, a sub-set of AGP will review all recommendations and agree a final combined ranked list for all projects, across the two calls and the four Sub-Panel areas.
-This process will be run by the AGP Chair, and involve also the Deputy, the Sub-Panel chairs, and a number of the Sub-Panel members.
+This process will be run by the AGP Chair, and will involve the Deputy, the Sub-Panel chairs.